HoronLee/GoToKube/README.en-US.md

 > Similar to the configuration file, use `configuration unit`_`configuration item` = `configuration value` to set environment variables (variable values must be uppercase), which will override the values in the configuration file

 Example:
-- LOG_DIR = '/var/log/gotokub' Log file storage path
+- LOG_DIR='/var/log/gotokub' Log file storage path
-- WEB_LISTENINGADDR = ":9090" Web service listening address
+- WEB_LISTENINGADDR=":9090" Web service listening addressw

-## Startup Parameters
-You can configure the software settings through startup parameters, such as: `./GoToKube -kubeconfig="/home/user/document/k8s/config"

-- `-KubeConfig` Kubernetes configuration file path